Moroccan Olive Bread - Vegan Olive Bread

 Baking the Olive Bread -

 • Once the bread is baking, do not be tempted to open the oven too often.
-The steam will escape when you open the oven and the affect will not be the same.
+The steam will escape when you open the oven, and the effect will not be the same.

 • Slice the Moroccan bread and enjoy it as is or as a sandwich.